-For more information about the Carnegie Mellon University Scott Institute for Energy Innovation and the research discussed in this guide, visit www.cmu.edu/energy.
-The institute's inaugural directors are M. Granger Morgan, Lord Professor of Engineering, and head of the Carnegie Mellon University Department of Engineering and Public Policy, and Andrew J. Gellman, chemical engineering department head and Lord Professor.
-Deborah D. Stine, professor of the practice, Department of Engineering and Public Policy, is the associate director for public outreach for the Scott Institute for Energy Innovation.
-If you have questions about this guide, please contact Dr. Stine at dstine@andrew.cmu.edu.
+For more information about the Carnegie Mellon's Scott Institute for Energy Innovation and the research discussed in this guide, visit www.cmu.edu/energy.
+The institute's directors are Jared L. Cohon, President Emeritus and University Professor, Civil and Environmental Engineering & Engineering and Public Policy, and Andrew J. Gellman, Lord Professor of Chemical Engineering.
+Deborah D. Stine, Professor of the Practice, Department of Engineering and Public Policy, is the Associate Director for Policy Outreach for the Scott Institute for Energy Innovation.
+If you have questions about this guide, please contact Dr. Stine at dstateleantregue.